nickloman/nickloman.github.com/_posts/2014-01-18-evomics-2014-metagenomics-three-hour-practical.md

 Metaphlan doesn't need paired-end information, so you can just join your two files together to make use of all the data:

-	cat <MYREADS>.fastq <MYREADS>_2.fastq > <MYREADS>.fastq
+	cat <MYREADS>_1.fastq <MYREADS>_2.fastq > <MYREADS>.fastq

 	metaphlan.py <MYREADS>.fastq --bowtie2db ~/software/metaphlan/bowtie2db/mpa --bt2_ps sensitive-local --nproc 8

 The output will be sent to *stdout*, so you need to redirect it to a file, remember you can do this:

-	metaphlan.py <MYREADS>.fastq --bowtie2db ~/software/metaphlan/bowtie2db/mpa --bt2_ps sensitive-local --nproc 8 > my_results.txt
+	metaphlan.py <MYREADS>.fastq --bowtie2db ~/software/metaphlan/bowtie2db/mpa --bt2_ps sensitive-local --nproc 8 > <MYREADS>_results.txt

+*Hint*: Each time you run Metaphlan it will produce an output file named according to the input file.
+Metaphlan will not run if that file already exists, so ensure you use a different input file each file, or delete the file it produces first: it is is named `<MYREADS>.bowtie2out.txt`.

 Run metaphlan for subsamplings of 1000, 10000, 100000 and 1000000 reads.

-*Hint*: Each time you run Metaphlan it will produce an output file named according to the input file.
-Metaphlan will not run if that file already exists, so ensure you use a different input file each file, or delete the file it produces which is named `<MYREADS>.bowtie2out.txt`.

 ##Questions

 Q3.
-How long did each file take to run? (hint prepend time to your command)
+How long did each file take to run? (hint prepend `time` to your command)

+Examine the output of metaphlan (i.e. <MYREADS>_results.txt).

 Q4.
 What are the relative proportions of the most abundant phyla?
 What about species?